Stretch

 5. Dishonored

-I’m surprised I don’t hate this game.
-I’m not much of a stealth enthusiast, it looks and plays a lot like BioShock and Might and Magic: Dark Messiah Elements, two games I despise, and the latter was actually a game Arkane Studios worked on.
+I’m surprised I don’t utterly despise this game.
+I’m not much of a stealth enthusiast, it looks and plays a lot like BioShock and Might and Magic: Dark Messiah Elements, two games I hate, and the latter was actually a game Arkane Studios worked on.
 But Dishonored is a very solid gaming experience, with masterfully balanced stealth and combat, with dynamic powers that make the game an overall joy to play.

 My main complaint, and why it it’s only number five, is that the enemies are pitifully inept at noticing your presence.
 There was a moment when I was in an apartment building, standing near the doorway of a room with two guards inside.
 Just as a test, I got out my knife and smashed the glass of a nearby cabinet, without the guards, located about 15 feet away from me, noticing.
 Idiots.